twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-23-contentment%zh.rst

 Fire as a simile for greediness is not only burning the mind but also the physical world.
 The dangers coming from global warming are describing the over greediness or discontent of nowadays human beings.)
 Whatever water flows into the ocean from the land will never overflow.
 Human’s desire or greediness is never enough and it will always: “I want more!
 I want more!”
 (Human’s over exploitation of the earth resources has not finished yet and even now they are planning to outer space for the same purpose.)
 Someone has discontent and too choosy even their parents cannot bear it.

 Discontent with wholesome dhammas (i.e., merits) is good indeed. (i.e., merits related to sīla, samādhi and paññā).
 Searching, learning and studying on knowledge and wisdom should not have contentment.
-(These include worldly knowledge, but it should be wholesome and using them wisely and property.
+(These include worldly knowledge, but it should be wholesome and using them wisely and properly.
 If not it will destroy or harm humans.)
 Then all these become wrong knowledges.
 With more knowledge and education is better.

 It can be used for the welfare and well-being of human race.
 Merits or wholesome Dhammas can be divided into different types, from the basic to higher levels. (e.g. sīla, samādhi and paññā).
 To develop merits is like a ladder going up higher and higher.
 (It does not mean that we should do it one by one.
 For example, giving dāna and at the same time observe sīla and doing meditation.)